-As of the Cut-off Date, none of the Reference Obligations were originated as cash-out refinance transactions.
+As of the Cut-off Date, approximately 11.42% of the Reference Obligations by Cut-off Date Balance were originated as cash-out refinance transactions.
 In a cash-out refinance transaction, in addition to paying off existing mortgage liens, the mortgagor obtains additional funds that may be used for other purposes, including paying off subordinate mortgage liens and providing unrestricted cash proceeds to the mortgagor.
 In other refinance transactions, the funds are used to pay off existing mortgage liens and may be used in limited amounts for certain specified purposes; such refinances are generally referred to as "no cash-out" or "rate and term" refinances.
 Cash-out refinancings generally have had a higher risk of Credit Events and Modification Events than mortgage loans originated in no cash-out, or rate and term, refinance transactions.